 Patent Maintenance Fees

-A patent lawyer is someone with expertise in intellectual property law who helps inventors navigate the patent application process.
+A patent attorney has expertise in intellectual property (IP) law and helps inventors navigate the patent application process.
 Patent lawyers typically bill their fees hourly, although some work on a flat rate.
-Generally, patent lawyer costs depend on several factors, but expect total patent lawyer cost to be from $1,000 to $10,000.
+The hourly rate for a patent attorney varies, but expect the total cost to be anywhere from $1,000 to $10,000.

 - Performing a professional patent search: Your attorney will perform a search of the USPTO database to determine whether your idea is similar to an existing patent or application.